How to Set Up Reports

 - Azure blob storage

 There is also a third kind of templates – Custom Templates.
-These templates are stored on Azure or SharePoint directly, without any backing design in AOT Resources.
+These templates are stored on Azure, SharePoint or File system directly, without any backing design in AOT Resources.
 You can used them at development as well as at production time.
 You will also find a plenty of tools in this form helping you with template management such as downloading and uploading templates, importing and exporting report metadata, bulk updates of report settings, etc.

 When an SSRS report design is registered as Docentric report, it will be validated.
 You can always revalidate the report again; its validity isn’t taken into account when report runs, nor it’s triggered automatically once report is inserted.